zainubfareed18/zainubfareed18/README.md

 ### 📂 Featured Projects
 - 🔹 [**Project 1 Scam Detector-The project’s mission is to protect users from fraud by providing an easy way to verify the legitimacy of messages before taking action.**](https://github.com/yourusername/) – Short description of what it does.
-- 🔹 [**Project 2 Mental Health Companion-The app combines self-reflection and mood awareness in a calming, easy-to-use space.
-It’s built for people who want to track their mental health without sacrificing privacy or anonymity.(still working on it*)*](https://github.com/yourusername/project2) – Something unique or impressive.
+- 🔹 [**Project 2 Project 2 Mental Health Companion - The app combines self-reflection and mood awareness in a calming, easy-to-use space.
+It’s built for people who want to track their mental health without sacrificing privacy or anonymity.(still working on it)**] (https://github.com/yourusername/project2) – Something unique or impressive.
   ---

 ### 📊 GitHub Stats